 BCLT Translator in Residence Scheme

-To celebrate BCLT's 30th Anniversary in 2019/20, the centre has launched a new Translator in Residence scheme.
-The new BCLT Translators in Residence will each spend 4 months working with the centre.
-They will spend one day per week at the BCLT at the University of East Anglia working on a specific project that they introduced in their application.
-They will also work with UEA students, the wider academic community and the public.
-We are incredibly excited to announce the inaugural BCLT Translators in Residence, who will both be joining us from October 2020-January 2021.
+To celebrate BCLT's 30th Anniversary in 2019/20, the centre launched a new Translator in Residence scheme.
+The BCLT Translators in Residence spend 4 months working with the centre.
+They spend one day per week on a specific project that they introduce in their application.
+They also work with UEA students, the wider academic community and the public.

 Olivia is a postdoctoral research fellow at the University of Nottingham and Slovene-English literary translator.
-She is currently translating The Fig Tree by acclaimed Slovene author Goran Vojnović, and other published translations include Felix After The Rain, a children’s book for Tiny Owl, and None Like Her, by Jela Krečič-Žižek for Peter Owen and Istros Books.
+Her most recent translation, The Fig Tree, by acclaimed Slovene author Goran Vojnović, is forthcoming in October 2020 with Istros Books, and previous published translations include Felix After The Rain, a children’s book for Tiny Owl, and None Like Her, by Jela Krečič-Žižek for Peter Owen.
 Her research has explored Slovene literary translation in Slovenia’s post-socialist period, analysing the power relations, institutional structures and discursive mechanisms that drive the supply of literary translation from a ‘small’ nation like Slovenia.
 Olivia also has a wealth of experience in leading translation events and workshops, and was workshop leader for the Slovene-English translation workshop at the BCLT’s 2019 Summer School.

-It was The Fig Tree, a multi-generational saga set against the backdrop of critical periods in Yugoslav and Slovene history, that sparked the ideas and questions that shape Olivia’s residency project, Translating Generations.
-Olivia will be using her time at the BCLT to explore questions about the stories we inherit as translators, about how translators of a given literature are connected to their professional predecessors ‒ What do we inherit and learn from those who came before us?
+It was The Fig Tree, a multi-generational saga set against the backdrop of critical periods in Yugoslav and Slovene history, that sparked the ideas and questions that shaped Olivia’s residency project, Translating Generations.
+Olivia used her time at the BCLT to explore questions about the stories we inherit as translators, about how translators of a given literature are connected to their professional predecessors ‒ What do we inherit and learn from those who came before us?
 What did they leave behind? ‒ and about what literary translators in the present might choose to pass on to literary translators of the future.
-She’ll undertake a mini research project exploring the life and legacy of Fanny Susan Copeland OBE (1872-1970), a translator, mountaineer and fascinating figure who produced some of the first English translations of Slovene literature, and will be organising a symposium for researchers and translators on the theme of Generations in Translation.
+During her time at UEA, Olivia also set up the Less Translated Languages Network.